hkscy/RawNTFSFileExtraction/README.md

-This is a POSIX C implementation of a raw NTFS extraction engine.
+This is a C implementation of a 'raw' NTFS extraction engine.